MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 If the check passes, the approval is given a validation status of **Success**.

-If the check fails, the approval is given a validation status of **Failed** and the not-to-exceed validation detail will give the user a text that describes at which level validation failed.
+If the check fails, the approval is given a validation status of **Failed**.
+The not-to-exceed validation detail will inform the user at which level the validation failed.

 When the submitted time or expense entry is considered non-chargeable, the not-to-exceed validation status is set to **Not Applicable** with the validation detail equal to **Not applicable**.